 - The student will be sent to the health room upon arrival.

 Bus stop questions

-Calls and emails are answered in the order in which they are received.
-The Transportation Department receives a high volume of calls at the beginning of the school year.
+Calls and emails are prioritized and responded to as soon as possible.
+Please note that the Transportation Department receives a high volume of calls and emails at the beginning of the school year.
 We appreciate your patience as we respond as quickly as possible.